opendxl/opendxl-databus-client-java/docs/_sources/Transactions-producer-consumer-example.rst.txt

 ``commitAsync()``, commits the last offset and carry on.

-When the sample stops, unsubscribe and close method of the consumer are called.
-These methods do the following: - Unsubscribe from topics currently subscribed. - Close the consumer.
+When the sample stops, the unsubscribe and close method of the consumer are invoked.

+These methods do the following:

+- Unsubscribe from topics currently subscribed.
+- Close the consumer.
 This will close the network connections and sockets.

 .. code:: java